 On August 29, 2008, the Company entered into an "Amendment to Debentures, Agreement and Waiver" (the "August Amendment") with BridgePointe Master Fund, Ltd. and the Enable Funds (the "2007 Debenture Holders"), to amend the October 2007 Convertible Debenture previously amended on April 30, 2008.
-The August Amendment waives quarterly interest payments that would otherwise been due on October 1, 2008 and January 1, 2009 and defers the monthly redemption dates from July 31, 2008 through November 30, 2008 to commence upon December 31, 2008, and terminating upon full redemption of the October Debenture.
-In consideration for entering into the August Amendment, the outstanding principal amount of the October Debentures was increased to an amount equal to 115% of the sum of (i) the outstanding principal amount of as of August 29, 2008, the date of the August Amendment, plus (ii) an amount equal to the additional amount of interest that would have accrued on the September 2007 Debenture from July 1, 2008 through December 31, 2008.
-There were no changes to the warrants related to the October Debentures as a result of the August Amendment.
-Based on the terms of the August Amendment, the principal balances of the October Debentures increased by \$866,202 to \$5,285,599.
-The difference between the fair value of the amended October Debentures and the carrying value of the original October Debentures at the date of debt extinguishment amounting to \$91,727 was recorded as a gain on debt extinguishment for the six months ended September 30, 2008.
+The August Amendment waives quarterly interest payments that would otherwise have been due on October 1, 2008 and January 1, 2009 and defers the monthly redemption dates from July 31, 2008 through November 30, 2008 to commence upon December 31, 2008, and terminating upon full redemption of the October 2007 Debenture.
+In consideration for entering into the August Amendment, the outstanding principal amount of the October 2007 Debentures was increased to an amount equal to 115% of the sum of (i) the outstanding principal amount of as of August 29, 2008, the date of the August Amendment, plus (ii) an amount equal to the additional amount of interest that would have accrued on the October 2007 Debenture from July 1, 2008 through December 31, 2008.
+There were no changes to the warrants related to the October 2007 Debentures as a result of the August Amendment.
+Based on the terms of the August Amendment, the principal balances of the October 2007 Debentures increased by \$866,202 to \$5,285,599.